Applying to Major

 In addition, each candidate will be grouped with 3-5 other candidates for a group interaction exercise.
 This exercise will directly follow the oral speech portion outlined above.
 Details on this aspect of the oral/social competency requirement are outlined at the following links:

 This is the final step in the admissions process.
-The interview is conducted by the School of Education Faculty in cooperation with our Professional Education Advisory Board and field practitioners (local school teachers and administrators).
-The twenty minute interview will focus on your Reflection paper, your professional aptitude, your experience with children, and your passion to be a teacher.
+The interview is conducted by the College of Education Faculty in cooperation with our Professional Education Advisory Board and field practitioners (local school teachers and administrators).
+The twenty minute interview will focus on your Reflection Paper, your professional aptitude, your experience with children, and your passion to be a teacher.
 The guide below will give you a helpful sense of what to expect.